 The reporting obligations in this guideline apply to all licensed Victorian electricity and gas retailers as a statutory condition of licence under section 23A of the Electricity Industry Act 2000 (Vic) (EIA) and section 33 of the Gas Industry Act 2001 (Vic) (GIA).

-This guideline takes effect from 1 October 2024.
+This guideline takes effect from the first date for any new obligation in the Energy Retail Code of Practice.
+This begins with stage 1 on 1 February 2026, stage 2 on 1 July 2026 and stage 3 on 1 October 2026.

 Antecedents

-This guideline replaces the Compliance and Performance Reporting Guideline, version 8, 1 May 2023 (with corrigendum).
+This guideline replaces the Compliance and Performance Reporting Guideline, version 11, 1 July 2026.

 Commission’s reporting obligations